Memory Card Recording

 Parameter Type Description

-Query support for deletion
+Check support for video deletion

 - (BOOL)isSupportPlaybackDelete;

-Delete video stored on a specified date
+Delete video by date

 API description